-You can also “Learn Spanish with El País” – reading Spain’s biggest and most popular newspaper, you’ll keep up with events in español, as well as improve your comprehension skills – there are even lessons created in partnership with the paper!
+You can also “Learn Spanish with El País” - reading Spain’s biggest and most popular newspaper, you’ll keep up with events in español, as well as improve your comprehension skills.

-Having been designed by a team of Spanish linguistic experts, designed to teach you to communicate in real life situations, every Spanish language course offered by Memrise comes highly recommended, with over 10,000 native speaker audio clips.
+Having been designed by a team of Spanish linguistic experts, designed to teach you to communicate in a new language in real-life situations, every Spanish language course offered by Memrise comes highly reviewed on the Google Play Store.

-- Real audio and video clips from native Spanish speakers
+- Over 10,000 native-speaker audio clips and video clips

-- Hundreds of words to learn, lots of engaging mini-games and tasks
+- Hundreds of vocabulary words to learn, lots of engaging mini-games, and tasks

 - Pronunciation and spoken practice through voice recognition